-Management-related courses 15 credits

-Required international business courses 12 credits

-International business electives 3 credits

-An additional three preparatory courses might be required to provide the needed base- skills for those students who have not successfully completed the following undergraduate equivalencies: 6 credits in accounting (3 credits in Accounting Principles I, and 3 credits in Accounting Principles II), 6 credits in economics (3 credits in Microeconomics, and 3 credits in Macroeconomics), and 3 credits in business statistics.
+Management-related courses 15 credits Required international business courses 12 credits An additional three preparatory courses might be required to provide the needed base-skills for those students who have not successfully completed the following undergraduate equivalencies: 6 credits in accounting (3 credits in Accounting Principles I, and 3 credits in Accounting Principles II), 6 credits in economics (3 credits in Microeconomics, and 3 credits in Macroeconomics), and 3 credits in business statistics.
 Preparatory courses are offered in a one (1) semester hour, self-paced, independent-study format.